 5.9.1 Description

-In this first use case, three users are using the 5GS to join an immersive metaverse activity.
+In this first use case, three users are using the 5GS to join an immersive mobile metaverse activity.
 The users Bob, Lukas, and Yong are located in the USA, Germany and China, respectively.
-Each of the users is served by a local metaverse edge computing server (MECS) hosted in the 5GS, each of the servers is located close to the user it is serving.
-When a user joins a metaverse activity, such as a joint game or teleconference, the avatar of the user is loaded in the metaverse edge computing servers of the other users.
-For instance, the metaverse edge computing server close to Bob hosts the avatars of Yong and Lukas.
+Each of the users is served by a local mobile metaverse service edge computing server (MECS) hosted in the 5GS, each of the mobile metaverse servers is located close to the user it is serving.
+When a user joins a mobile metaverse activity, such as a joint game or teleconference, the avatar of the user is loaded in the MECS of the other users.
+For instance, the MECS close to Bob hosts the avatars of Yong and Lukas.

 The distance between the users, e.g., the distance between USA and China is around 11640 Km, determines minimum communication latency, e.g., 11640/c = 38 msec.
 This latency might also be higher due to different causes such as, e.g., hardware processing.
 This latency might also be variable due to multiple reasons, such as, e.g., congestion or delays introduced by (variable processing time of) hardware components such as sensors or rendering devices.
-Since this value maybe too high and variable for a truly immersive joint metaverse experience, each of the deployed avatars includes one or more predictive models of the person it represents and that allow rendering in the local edge server a synchronized predicted (current) avatar representation of the remote users.
+Since this value maybe too high and variable for a truly immersive joint location agnostic metaverse service experience, each of the deployed avatars includes one or more predictive models of the person it represents and that allow rendering in the local edge server a synchronized predicted (current) digital representation (i.e. avatar) of the remote users.
 Similar techniques have been proposed for example in [28].